mirjak/draft-shmoo-online-meeting/draft-kuehlewind-shmoo-online-meeting.md

 Session length and the number of parallel tracks are handled similar to in-person meetings, only that there are less sessions per day to keep the overall meeting day to at roughly 6 hours.
-The reduction to three instead of four sessions per day let to the practice of offering chairs only two options for session length (instead of three), in order to make session scheduling more practical.
+The reduction to three instead of four sessions per day led to the practice of offering chairs only two options for session length (instead of three), in order to make session scheduling more practical.

 At IETF-108, based on an indicated preference of the community, 50 and 100 minute slot were used,